auth0/docs/articles/protocols/saml/saml-sp-generic.md

 **In the Auth0 dashboard:**

 1. Click on **"Connections"** link at left.
-2. In the list of options below "Connections", click on **"Enterprise"**
+1. In the list of options below "Connections", click on **"Enterprise"**.
-3. In the middle of the screen, click on **"SAMLP Identity Provider"**
-4. Click on the blue **"Create New Connection"** button
+1. Click on the **"Create Connection"** button.

-In the **"Create SAMLP Identity Provider"** connection window, enter the following information into the **Configuration** tab.
+In the **"New SAML Connection"** window, enter the following information:

 - **Connection Name:** You can enter any name, such as `SAML-SP`.
-- **Email Domains:** Enter the email domain name for the users that will log in via this connection.
+- **Display Name:** If a value is provided, Universal Login will have the button say "Continue with (Display Name)".
-For example, if your users have an email domain of 'abc-example.com', you would enter that into this field.
-You can enter multiple email domains if needed.
-If you leave this field blank, users with any email domain can use the IDP.
+- **IdP Domains:** (optional) Provide a comma-separated list of the domains that can be authenticated in the Identity Provider.
+This step is only needed for identifier-first authentication flows  If you leave this field blank, users with any email domain can use the IdP.
 - **Sign In URL:** Enter the **SAML SSO URL** that you obtained from the Identity Provider.
 - **Sign Out URL:** Enter the **SAML Logout URL** obtained from the Identity Provider.
 - **Certificate:**  Click on the red **"UPLOAD CERTIFICATE"** button and select the `.pem` file you obtained from the Identity Provider.